 It happened in the past, with US civil war just 150 years ago.
 It is for some part up to Congress to prevent this ever happening again by reducing increasing gun violence in a similar divided nation on different issues by proper legislation in line with the spirit of time.

 With eg the Boston bombing just recently behind, an alleged terrorist rail plot being foiled in Canada, sarin – gas being possibly used in Syria, and North Korea “one click away” from pushing the launch button of firing ballistic missiles, – it is clear that changing international patterns are evolving into more risk involving scenario’s waiting to become reality. both national and international.

 This is what I mean when I say that at some stage the extremes are coming together, both from outside the country and inside the country.

-At the end of the day the means we have to control this situation is largely a matter of the right legislation being in place with the proper law enforcement right for our time.
+At the end of the day the means to have control is largely a matter of the right legislation being in place with the proper law enforcement and the proper people right for our time.
 This both applies at the arena of national and international politics.